equk/c710/README.md

 The chromebook is configured to boot linux only using a custom compiled [coreboot BIOS image](http://www.coreboot.org/)

-I have the parrot variant (celeton 847), there are 2 variants so be careful.
+I have the parrot variant (celeron 847), there are 2 variants so be careful.

 RAM has been upgraded to 4GB